ibadahmad12/HeartBreak-Bears/README.md

-# Getting Started with the NFT Project
+# Getting Started with the Project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts